ombori/grid-docs/grid-pim/field-definitions.md

 | ShellLifeDays          |                                                                                               |          | 30                 |
 | ProductType            | List of Product Type IDs applicable to this product as a reference from ProductTypes Database |          | ["item1", "item2"] |
 ### ProductName
-ProductName is a **required** property which contains an Array of Objects, one is required, which each has the following properties
+ProductName is a **required** property that contains an Array of Objects, one is required, which each has the following properties

 | Field         | Description                           | Required | Example                                              |
 | ------------- | ------------------------------------- | -------- | ---------------------------------------------------- |